Noise Levels in Elmhurst, Providence, RI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Elmhurst

 Average noise levels for Elmhurst residents, grouped by direction from the center of Elmhurst.
-Western Elmhurst carries the highest population-weighted average; Eastern Elmhurst carries the lowest.
-Just 30% of residents in Eastern Elmhurst live in blocks above the EPA's 55 dBA threshold, about half the share in Western Elmhurst.
+The highest population-weighted average is in northwestern Elmhurst; the lowest is in eastern Elmhurst, where just 29% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Elmhurst